 The Park of Villa Reale is the perfect setting for the luxurious Villa.
 Each owner of the historic residence played their part in its development, adding buildings, plants, flowers, statues and other decorations.

 The restoration work to the historic park of Villa Reale started in October 2014.
-The first activities launched by the owners involved analysing the current condition of existing vegetation and planning conservation work spanning 5 years.
+The first activities launched by the new owners Henric and Marina Grönberg involved analysing the current condition of existing vegetation and planning conservation work spanning 5 years.
 The staff of Gruppo Giardini began to catalogue the existing species, evaluating their condition.

 Plants with infestations were treated by hand without mechanical intervention, and particular care was taken to safeguard pre-existing plants of particular value.
 Specialist gardeners carried out pruning of large shrubs and trees, some of which are of a height which requires tree climbing expertise.

 With the aim of conserving existing vegetation, specific plant disease prevention work was carried out on particular examples.

 Following the botanical analysis phase, a plan was created to restore the fountain plumbing by checking over the water flow, springs and holding tanks.

 A new irrigation system for the lawns and plants was then designed.
 The latest technologies were used in order to cover the vast surface areas and to save as much water as possible.